motech/motech/docs/source/modules/index.rst

 :std:ref`Event <event-module>`
 ------------------------------

-Allow the possibility to listen and assign an action to the events.
-The event actions can return a custom callback.
+Allows to publish and subscribe to events in MOTECH.

 :std:ref:`Event Logging <event-logging-module>`
 -----------------------------------------------